TALK TO SALES

 Another alternative to HSAs and group health insurance coverage is a health employee stipend.
 Much like an HRA, a stipend allows you to reimburse employees for their medical expenses.
 Unlike an HRA, however, there are fewer restrictions on which expenses are eligible for reimbursement.

-While a stipend doesn't have the tax advantages of HSAs or HRAs, it can be an extremely flexible option for small organizations looking to provide their first benefit or an additional benefit, especially for employees who receive advance premium tax credits (APTC).
+While a stipend doesn't have the tax advantages of HSAs or HRAs, it can be an extremely flexible option for small organizations looking to provide their first or additional benefit, especially for employees who receive advance premium tax credits (APTC).

 Conclusion

 This blog article was originally published on July 28, 2021.
-It was last updated on August 31, 2022.
+It was last updated on March 15, 2024.